Theo7973/AlbumVision/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributors
-- Theo Soliman (@Theo7973) - Project Lead and Main Developer
+- Theo Soliman- Dev
+- Austin Barlow -Dev
+- Chun Yu  - Dev
+- Eli'Sha Leonard- Dev

 ## Project Status
 AlbumVision is currently in **Beta** stage.
 Core functionality is implemented and working, but some features are still being refined and optimized.
 The application is usable but may contain bugs or performance issues.